 G) Analyze the use of stereotypes in the movies.
-Relate specific instances where the movie world mirrors the “real world” or doesn’t. i.e. Queen Amidala/Padme plays a mothering role (still, or a wifely/mothering roll) to Anakin, Liea plays an offensive roll (aka Padme) and fights to defend the rebel alliance or she plays a kingly role and defends her country/territory with her life, or something else.
-Also discuss the reason why the director’s chose to use stereotypes and what effect that use has on the movies, both through characterization, plot, and setting.
+Relate specific instances where the movie world mirrors the “real world” or doesn’t. i.e. Queen Amidala/Padme plays a mothering role (still, or a wifely/mothering role) to Anakin, Leia plays an offensive role (aka Padme) and fights to defend the rebel alliance or she plays a kingly role and defends her country/territory with her life, or something else.
+Also discuss the reason why the directors chose to use stereotypes and what effect that use has on the movies, both through characterization, plot, and setting.

 H) Analyze the use of names.
-Are names significant or meaningful to the movie character development or the development of the movie in general?
+Are names significant or meaningful to the movie’s character development or the development of the movie in general?
 Why or Why not?
 Use specific examples that support your analysis.

 I) The movies are saturated with religious imagery.
 Analyze the use of religious imagery in a movie or movie series and explain what meanings this understanding brings to the work(s).

-J) One argument posed by “experts” is that the Star Wars movies are a replacement for our (the real worlds) disillusionment with the failures of Christianity (or any religion in general) to solve the world’s problems or make the world a “better place.”
+J) One argument posed by “experts” is that the Star Wars movies are a replacement for our (the real world) disillusionment with the failures of Christianity (or any religion in general) to solve the world’s problems or make the world a “better place.”
 Argue either for or against this opinion using the movies as support.

 K) Analyze either Anakin, Obi-wan, or some other person of your choosing in the second two movies for their Heroes Journey.
 You should use the Hero with a Thousand Faces videos and handouts as references.
-Show how the character you analyze fit/does not fit the paradigm.
+Show how the character you analyze fits/does not fit the paradigm.

 L) Pick a character and analyze that character psychologically.
 What motivates that character to make the choices he or she makes?
-You must define that character using psychological constructs and demonstrate how your psychological analysis enhances the understanding movies.
+You must define that character using psychological constructs and demonstrate how your psychological analysis enhances the understanding of movies.
 (This will require outside sources, documented in MLA format)

-M) Compare two or more characters psychologically, either heroes or villains and from similar or different movies, explaining the interactions between these characters and how their individual psychology defines their interaction.
+M) Compare two or more characters psychologically, either heroes or villains, and from similar or different movies, explaining the interactions between these characters and how their individual psychology defines their interaction.
 (This will require outside sources, documented in MLA format)

 N) Pick a theme we have discussed in class and show its development throughout the movies.
 Explain how the theme is fundamental or important to the overall plot of the movie.
 Use specific references from the movies.
-Possible themes include, but are not limited to, the following: Love Death Friendship Time Religion Truth Secrets Mystery Hatred Fame (and loosing it) Family (and the lack thereof) Power (and it various forms) Growth Stagnation Numerology Classical Literary references Relationship to normal life Characterization Imprisonment The hero’s journey Wealth Morals Ethics Justice Right and wrong What is means to be a hero What makes one character a hero What makes heroes different goals
+Possible themes include, but are not limited to, the following: Love Death Friendship Time Religion Truth Secrets Mystery Hatred Fame (and losing it) Family (and the lack thereof) Power (and it various forms) Growth Stagnation Numerology Classical Literary references Relationship to normal life Characterization Imprisonment The hero’s journey Wealth Morals Ethics Justice Right and wrong What is means to be a hero What makes one character a hero What makes heroes different goals

 P) Analyze the meaning of the Jedi order’s destruction.
 Was it necessary for the balance of the force or was it a tragic occurrence that cost the galaxy untold wisdom and knowledge?
 What revelations do you discover?